 One of the perks of the many Humble Bundles is that they bring games to platforms they didn't exist for previously.
 Linux gamers know what I'm talking about, as their operating system of choice has been relatively flooded with games since the original Humble Indie Bundle first brought Aquaria, Gish, Penumbra, and other titles to the platform.
 Android isn't nearly as desperate for quality games, but Time Surfer entered the Play Store a few weeks ago following its Humble Mobile Bundle debut, and now Star Command has done the same.
 Read More

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got an interesting take on Advance Wars, an atmospheric puzzle game, and a Humble Bundle pilgrim.
+Today we've got an office-themed stealth game, an adorably vicious co-op shooter, and an admirable Pilotwings knockoff.
 Read More